tenqz/ahref/README.md

 ### Usage

-Here's an example of how to use Ahref:
+Here's an example of how to use Ahref lib:

 ```rust
 use ahref::get_a_tags;